roboconf/roboconf.github.io/en/projects.md

 menus: [ "project", "projects" ]
 ---

-This page lists University projects that use Roboconf.
+This page lists other projects that use or are related to Roboconf.

 ## &laquo; Open PaaS &raquo;